agusroig/agusroig.github.io/README.md

 ## :dart: About ##

-This is my personal portfolio, here you can find a little bit about me, my interests and skills, and some of my projects.
+This is my personal portfolio, here you can find a little bit about me, my interests and skills, and an overview to some of my projects.

 ## :sparkles: Features ##

-:heavy_check_mark: Feature 1;\
+:heavy_check_mark: A little bit about me

-:heavy_check_mark: Feature 2;\
+:heavy_check_mark: My skills

-:heavy_check_mark: Feature 3;
+:heavy_check_mark: My projects

 ## :rocket: Technologies ##